Tanja Sanders

 It's a storytelling concept where the protagonist hits bottom.
 The old version of themselves has to die before the new one can emerge.
 In leadership storytelling, the Dark Night is the moment everything fell apart: the failed pitch, the company crisis, the personal reckoning.
 Most leaders hide this moment.
 But it's the most powerful part of your story.
 Because when an audience sees you at your lowest, they trust you at your highest.
 The story you're afraid to tell is the one your audience most needs to hear.

 Most coaching works on either strategy or mindset.
 Never both at the same time.
 The strategy coaches give you frameworks, but they can't touch the nervous system pattern that keeps sabotaging your visibility.
 The mindset coaches work on beliefs, but they can't connect any of it to a boardroom or a pitch.
-The Expansion Space sits at the intersection.
+This programme sits at the intersection.
 We release the subconscious pattern that keeps you small and build the narrative architecture that makes you visible.
-Both engines, inner and outer, in three sessions.
+Both engines, inner and outer, across five focused sessions.

 The outer engine is your narrative strategy: your origin story, your pitch, your LinkedIn presence, your keynote.
 The inner engine is the subconscious operating system that determines whether you actually deploy that strategy or freeze when the stakes go up.
 Most executives have a fully built outer engine that never fires because the inner engine is running an old programme that says "who are you to take up space?"
 We fix the inner engine first.
 Then the outer engine works the way it's supposed to.